keebio/keebio-docs/docs/adding-rgb-underglow.md

 ### Master \(left\) side

-* Din on strip connects to PD3 breakout pad on PCB
+* Din on strip connects to PD3 breakout pad on PCB (on some boards, this may be marked as RGB instead)
 * GND on strip to GND pad
 * +5V on strip to VCC pad
 * DO/Dout on strip to Extra Data pad